developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ### take(<span class="text-info">HASH</span> propertyMap)
-Enable the scanner and start capturing the barcode automatically.
-On Symbol Technologies' devices the amount of time to scan the barcode is defined by the scanTimeout property.
-On Android if a barcode is found, the user can confirm barcode recognition, or continue to try to recognize the barcode.
+Enables the scanner and starts capturing the barcode automatically.
+On Zebra Technologies' devices, the amount of time to scan the barcode is defined by the scanTimeout property.
+On Android, if a barcode is found, the user can confirm barcode recognition or continue to try to recognize the barcode.
 When the user confirms or cancels, the callback is called.
-Once the callback has been called the barcode hardware is disabled.This method will work only on scanners which support soft scan.
+Once the callback has been called, the barcode hardware is disabled.
+This method will work only on scanners which support soft scan.

 ####Parameters
-<ul><li>propertyMap : <span class='text-info'>HASH</span> <span class='label label-info'>Optional</span><p>Provide a set of properties to configure the scanner, for example enable specific symbologies or check digits.
-Valid `properties` for this parameter are the properties available to this API module.
+<ul><li>propertyMap : <span class='text-info'>HASH</span> <span class='label label-info'>Optional</span><p>Provides a set of properties to configure the scanner, for example to enable specific symbologies or check digits.
+Valid properties for this parameter are the properties available to this API module.
 Check the <a href='#api-barcode?Properties'>property section</a> for applicable properties.
-Not providing properties to this function will use the scanner's default properties, or those previously set on the Scanner instance.</p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>
+If no properties are provided to this function, scanner default properties (or those previously set on the Scanner instance) will be used.</p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>

 ####Callback
-Async Callback Returning Parameters: <span class='text-info'>HASH</span></p><ul><ul><li>barcode : <span class='text-info'>STRING</span><p>The data decoded by the scanner or imaging device. </p></li><li>status : <span class='text-info'>STRING</span><p>Whether or not the barcode was successfully scanned, status will be 'ok' or 'cancel' </p></li></ul></ul>
+Async Callback Returning Parameters: <span class='text-info'>HASH</span></p><ul><ul><li>barcode : <span class='text-info'>STRING</span><p>The data decoded by the scanner or imaging device. </p></li><li>status : <span class='text-info'>STRING</span><p>Based on whether the barcode was successfully scanned, status will be 'ok' or 'cancel' </p></li></ul></ul>

 ####Returns
 Synchronous Return: